 The Department of Communication offers a Bachelor in Arts in Communication.
-The department offers three academic concentrations for those in the major, including Journalism, Mass Communication, and
+The department offers three academic concentrations for those in the major, including Journalism, Mass Communication, and Speech Communication.

-Speech Communication.
 Careers in Speech Communication include speechwriting and public speaking, communications consulting, conflict negotiation and mediation, consumer advocacy, public relations, organizational communications and training, and human resource management.
 Careers in Mass Communication include station management, pre and post-production editing, advertising, marketing, community outreach, and special events management.
 Careers in Journalism include news writing, news reporting, news editing, and the media industries of print, radio, television, and web.

-Departmental facilities include the student-run newspaper, The Voice; the campus National Public Radio-affiliated radio station, WFSS 91.9 FM; the student-run Internet radio station, Bronco-iRadio; and the campus television station, Bronco Entertainment Universe Channel 14.
+Departmental facilities include the student-run newspaper, The Voice; the student-run Internet radio station, Bronco-iRadio; the campus television station, Bronco Entertainment Universe; and the FSU Debate Team, which competes nationally in individual speaking events and parliamentary debate.
 The Department also manages a state-of-the-art computer production laboratory and several audio and video editing suites.
-Students at the university can work with any of our media outlets, and can join the Communication Club.
+Any students at the university can work with any of our media outlets.